Getting a Post Office Box in Another City

-Keep in mind that it takes 7-10 days to start receiving mail at your PO Box once you submit your COA.
-So, it's recommended that you submit your COA form 7-10 days before your move.
+Keep in mind that it takes 7-10 days to start receiving mail at your PO Box once you submit your change of address.
+So, it's recommended that you submit your COA form at least 7-10 days before you move.

 Once your COA is submitted and processed, your mail will begin forwarding to your PO Box in your new city.

-- Go to the location in which your reserved mailbox is at and bring the Form 1093, two forms of current identification, and your payment (if you did not already pay when you reserved your mailbox).
-If you paid for your mailbox when you reserved online, you will need to bring a copy of your receipt that was emailed to you as well.
+- Go to the location where you reserved a mailbox and bring the Form 1093, two forms of current identification, and your payment (if you did not already pay when you reserved your mailbox).
+If you paid for your mailbox when you reserved online, you will need to bring a copy of the receipt that was emailed to you as well.

 And that's how you get a PO Box before you move to a different city!

-If you’re wondering, “Can I get a PO Box before I move?”, the answer is yes.
-If you have more quesitons about getting a post office box in another city, call the USPS at 800-275-8777.
+If you’re wondering, “Can I get a PO Box before I move?” the answer is yes.
+If you have more questions about getting a post office box in another city, call the USPS at 800-275-8777.